jram17/solidity-docs/module3.md

     -  Custom data types that group related variables

         ```jsx
-        struct Profile {
+        struct Pokemon {
             string name;
-            uint age;
+            uint hp;
+            string pokeType;
-            bool verified;
+            bool isLegendary;
         }

         ```

-## Variable scope in solidity
+## Variable scopes : Where Do Pokémon Store Their Memories?
-In Solidity, variables exist in different **scopes**, which define how and where the data is stored and accessed during contract execution.
+Just like Pokémon remember moves differently during battle .In Solidity, variables exist in different **scopes**, which define how and where the data is stored and accessed during contract execution.
 Understanding these scopes is essential for writing efficient and secure smart contracts.

 1. State variable